 M'x+Tx+czx=0 (1.3)

 The resolution of these differential equations involves the use, as appropriate, of boundary conditions, the behavior law and the boundary equilibrium conditions to finally obtain the displacements.
-This is how the stresses can be evaluated at any point of the beam from the internal forces found.
+This is how the stresses from the internal forces found can be evaluated at any point of the beam.
 And we will have:

 σtx=N(x)S(x) (2.1)